young-trigold/my_promise/README.md

-# promise in ECMAScript Sepecification 2025
+# promise in ECMAScript Specification 2025